 This change will cause several changes with how Amazon customer data is retained in Brightpearl:

-- FBM orders will contain customer’s PII for 30 days after the order is marked as fulfilled or cancelled - after that the PII will be obfuscated
+- FBM and FBA orders will contain customer’s PII for 30 days after the order is marked as fulfilled or cancelled - after that the PII will be obfuscated

-- For all historical Amazon orders that have been fulfilled, customer’s PII will be obfuscated 30 days after the feature is enabled
+- For all historical Amazon orders (orders placed days, months, years before the new setting is on) that have been fulfilled, customer’s PII will be obfuscated 30 days after the feature is enabled

 Affected areas (what data will be obfuscated):